 IHT business relief: Why trusts are important

-The planned reforms to IHT Business Reliefs and Agricultural Reliefs (BR and AR) represent the most seismic change to business owner’s succession planning for a generation.
-The changes will take effect from April 2026, so it is important for business owners to consider immediately how the changes impact their plans.
+The upcoming reforms to Inheritance Tax Business Reliefs and Agricultural Reliefs (BR and AR) represent the most seismic change to business owner’s succession planning for a generation.
+The draft legislation the Government published on 21 July 2025 confirms these changes will take effect from April 2026.So, it is important for business owners to consider immediately how the changes impact their plans.

 Does your business qualify?